 Read More: Know About PCOS And Its Underlying Symptoms

 What Are The Methods by which blood sugar can be measured?

 - The international standard means by which sugar levels in the blood can be measured in terms of a molar concentration (mmol/L) (millimoles per liter or millimolar, or mM).

 - In the United States, Germany or few other countries, the glucose concentration can be measured in terms of mg/dL (milligrams per deciliter).
 Even in India, mg/dL is more commonly used than mmol/L.

 Difference Between mmol/L and mg/dL

-Both the units are standard units to measure glucose levels in the blood.
-Both provide a measurement of the sugar amounts in the blood, although in faintly diverse ways.
+Both mmol/L and mg/dL are standard units to measure glucose levels in the blood.
+They provide a measurement of the sugar in the blood, although in faintly diverse ways.

 - mmol/L is the common way of measurement utilized in the United Kingdom (blood sugar converter UK), while mg/dL chiefly is utilized in the United States and continental Europe.